The 20th Commonwealth Games - Glasgow 2014

 The Commonwealth Games is a fantastic opportunity both to volunteer and to see an England (not GB) team compete against some of the best athletes from around the world.
 We'll be publicising the England Team selection criteria shortly and of course nearer the time announcing which athletes have been chosen to represent England at the event.
 We also have a Commonwealth Games news feed to keep you up to date with our latest news.

 Glasgow 2014 Commonwealth Games

 England Athletics would like to make clear they are fully committed to taking the maximum possible number of athletes to the Glasgow 2014 Commonwealth Games.
 We envisage that this will be the biggest ever Track & Field team to have represented England at a Commonwealth Games.

 As stated in the selection policy England Athletics will nominate to Commonwealth Games England the maximum possible number of athletes, prioritising those athletes most likely to contribute to our aim of the maximum number of top 8 places.

 The nominations will be carried out through a four round process as detailed in the policy above.

 The A and B Standards will be used during the selection process to help us identify for nomination early in that process those athletes most likely to help the team achieve the objective of achieving the highest possible number of top 8 places.
-These standards reflect extensive analysis of Commonwealth Wealth Games rankings and championship performances.
+These standards reflect extensive analysis of Commonwealth Games rankings and championship performances.